Austin Holiday Events 2020

 Journey with “Pepper” and “Mint”, the COTA Peppermint Parkway Mascots as they make their way to deliver letters to Santa.
-Packed full of entertainment along the way, this experience also features “charity” nights, by which a portion of proceeds will benefit charity partners.
+Most importantly, packed full of entertainment along the way, this experience also features “charity” nights, by which a portion of proceeds will benefit charity partners.
 Visit their site for more details.
 And be sure to tell Pepper and Mint hello for us!

 A Rockin Holiday Concert (In-Person)

-Us Austinites cannot get enough of live, outdoor concerts, that’s one of the reasons we live here, ikr?
-This unprecedented year has seen us having to do without many of our favorites.
-Happily, Zach Theatre to the rescue!
+Clearly, we Austinites cannot get enough of live, outdoor concerts, that’s one of the reasons we live here, right?
+Unfortunately, this unprecedented year has seen us having to do without many of our favorites.
+Apart from that, Zach Theatre is to the rescue!
 Join Zach’s talented singers (from Zach’s A Christmas Carol) as they perform holiday classics and favorites.

 “All I Want for Christmas is You” Holiday Dance Workshop (In-Person or VIRTUALLY)

 Dancing is one of the best ways to relieve stress and cheer oneself up, they say!
 Join Ballet Austin’s Jenny Alperin as she shows you how to rock your moves to the iconic holiday song by Mariah Carey, “Al I Want for Christmas is You.”
 Grab your Santa hat and visit their website to get more details on this December 19th class.

 A Christmas Carols Central Texas Theatre Academy (In-Person)